IFRCGo/ecv-toolkit/app/_disease/disease-18_en.md

 ### Transmission

-- Contact with food or household items contaminated with rodent urine or stools.
+- Contact with food or household items contaminated with rodent urine or stools
-- Blood, faeces/stool, vomit, urine/pee, saliva/spit, etc. from a person sick with Lassa fever enters the mouth, nose, eyes or a skin cut of another person.
+- Blood, faeces/stool, vomit, urine/pee, saliva/spit, etc. from a person sick with Lassa fever enters the mouth, nose, eyes or a skin cut of another person
-- Contact with household objects (for example, bedding or clothes) that have been contaminated with body fluids from a person who is sick or has died from Lassa fever.
+- Contact with household objects (for example, bedding or clothes) that have been contaminated with body fluids from a person who is sick or has died from Lassa fever
-- Via contaminated medical equipment, such as reused needles.
+- Via contaminated medical equipment, such as reused needles
-- Unprotected sex with a man who has recovered from Lassa fever (for up to 3 months after he recovers).
+- Unprotected sex with a man who has recovered from Lassa fever (for up to three months after he recovers)

 ### Symptoms